Mixture Problem Solving | Guided Videos, Practice & Study Materials

 - Multiple Choice

 A candy maker has of a sugar syrup.
 She wants to dilute it with pure water to make a syrup.
-How many of water should she add?2views
+How many of water should she add?3views